 Behaviour & Safety

 At St. Peter’s C.E.
 Primary School, we value everyone as an individual, capable of growth, change and development.
-Our relationships are underpinned by the principles of justice, equality, mutual respect, fairness and consistency.
-Our school policies on Behaviour and Safety are underpinned by the Written Statement of Behaviour Principles that the Governors expect to be followed.
+Relationships are underpinned by the principles of justice, equality, mutual respect, fairness and consistency.

 We have been so impressed with the school, our interactions with the staff and the atmosphere - a safe happy environment, where the kids seem to thrive.
-Parent Comment

-Behaviour
+Behaviour Curriculum

 Digital Safety